6 Unique Harvest Activities This Fall in Wine Country

 Harvest Wine Camp at Trombetta Family Wines

 Trombetta winemaker Erica Stancliff will lead a one-day harvest wine camp at the winery in Forestville.
 The day will start with homemade cinnamon rolls and coffee, followed by a grape harvest demonstration in the estate vineyard.
-Visitors can harvest fruit for the winery’s 2022 rosé, then enjoy a gourmet backyard barbecue, including 2021 rosé from last year’s camp.
+Guests will then be given harvest shears to pick the grapes that will be pressed into the 2023 Trombetta Rosé!
+Visitors can also enjoy a gourmet backyard barbecue, including 2022 rosé from last year’s camp.

 World Championship Grape Stomp at Sonoma County Harvest Fair